lodestarcrew/template-html5-boilerplate/README.md

 ### Usage
 Please download use the branch relative to the project that you will be working on.
 This repo serves as only a point of reference for templates used in future development.

-Please note the .gitignore file when packaging for banners (this will affect the k-size).
+Please remove the .gitignore & .DS_Store file when packaging for banners (this will affect the k-size).